EZH2

 EZH2 is the functional enzymatic component of the Polycomb Repressive Complex 2 (PRC2), which is responsible for healthy embryonic development through the epigenetic maintenance of genes responsible for regulating development and differentiation.
 EZH2 is responsible for the methylation activity of PRC2, and the complex also contains proteins required for optimal function (EED, SUZ12, JARID2, AEBP2, RbAp46/48, and PCL).

 Mutation or over-expression of EZH2 has been linked to many forms of cancer.
 EZH2 inhibits genes responsible for suppressing tumor development, and blocking EZH2 activity may slow tumor growth.
 EZH2 has been targeted for inhibition because it is upregulated in multiple cancers including, but not limited to, breast, prostate, melanoma, and bladder cancer.
 Mutations in the EZH2 gene are also associated with Weaver syndrome, a rare congenital disorder, and EZH2 is involved in causing neurodegenerative symptoms in the nervous system disorder, ataxia telangiectasia.

 Function

 EZH2 is the catalytic subunit of the Polycomb Repressive Complex 2 (PRC2).
 EZH2's catalytic activity relies on its formation of a complex with at least two other PRC2 components, SUZ12 and EED.

 As a histone methyltransferase (HMTase), EZH2's primary function is to methylate Lys-27 on histone 3 (H3K27me) by transferring a methyl group from the cofactor S-adenosyl-L-methionine (SAM).
 EZH2 is capable of mono-, di-, and tri-methylation of H3K27 and has been associated with a variety of biological functions, including transcriptional regulation in hematopoiesis, development, and cell differentiation.

-Recent studies have indicated that EZH2 is also capable of methylating non-histone proteins.
+EZH2 has also been identified as capable of methylating non-histone proteins.